(updated 06/01/2026)

 Section 1.
 The President shall

-• Perform other duties and functions usually attributed to the office of President.
+- Perform other duties and functions usually attributed to the office of the President.

 Section 2.
 The First Vice-President shall

-• Have completed as least two (2) full years of full-time employment in the bargaining unit prior to the term elected to serve.
+- Have completed at least two (2) full years of full-time employment in the bargaining unit prior to the term elected to serve.

 Section 3.
 The Second Vice-President shall

-• Have completed as least two (2) full years of full-time employment in the bargaining unit prior to the term elected to serve.
+- Have completed at least two (2) full years of full-time employment in the bargaining unit prior to the term elected to serve.

 Section 4.
 The Secretary shall

-• Serve as an ex-officio member of the Research and Records Committee.
+- Serve as chair of the Research and Records Committee.

 Section 5.
 The Treasurer shall

-• Maintain a roster of bargaining unit members and designate the voting members of the Association.
+- Maintain a roster of bargaining unit members and voting members of the Association.

 Section 6.
 The immediate Past President shall